xgui17/CSE151A/README.md

 ### Random Forests
 Random Forest is another model we plan to explore further.
 It is known for its robustness to overfitting and its ability to handle complex interactions between features.
 Random forests are particularly suitable for datasets with mixed feature types, as they can efficiently handle numeric and categorical variables.
 In addition, Random Forest can handle high dimensionality due to the single coding of categorical variables, which makes it an ideal candidate model for our dataset.

+### Evaluation of Data, Labels, and Loss Function

+The similarity in performance metrics suggests that the data and labels were sufficiently represented by the training and test datasets.
+The consistent performance also implies that the data was properly cleaned and preprocessed, including the effective use of one-hot encoding for categorical variables, ensuring that no significant bias or noise was introduced.
+The choice of Mean Squared Error (MSE) as the loss function appears to have been appropriate for this regression task, as evidenced by the model's ability to generalize well from the training data to unseen data.

 ## Model 2: Random Forest Regression